-SDLAs must provide evidence that a FMCSA finding was addressed by a corrective action and that the finding was resolved.
-SDLAs provide the necessary evidence of the completion of a corrective action by uploading documents directly to the SCORE repository.
+SDLAs must provide evidence of compliance or that a FMCSA finding was addressed by a corrective action and that the finding was resolved.
+SDLAs provide the necessary evidence of compliance or the completion of a corrective action by uploading documents directly to the SCORE repository.

-FMCSA does not control the format or content of documents uploaded by SDLAs.
+Generally, FMCSA does not control the format or content of documents uploaded by SDLAs.
 As a result, the files submitted and maintained in SCORE may contain:

 - Name

 - Date of birth

 - Social Security Number (SSN)

 - Gender

 - Height

 - Weight

 - Eye color

-- Driver License Number

-- License State-of-Record
+- Driver License Number - License State-of-Record